 Immediately after the operation, Dayan and Allon wrote their summarizing reports.
 While Dayan stressed that the “shock and awe” were the primary factor in Lod’s surrender, Allon submitted a more balanced description of the significance of the action in the overall scheme of things, noting that the fall of the city was a consequence of the sum of actions of the Yiftach Brigade and the 89th Battalion.
-The description of the raid in the literature of the war is based on an essay Dayan wrote and published in 1950 in Maarakhot.
-The essay is more literary than a military technical analysis, but in notes entitled “At the Margins of the Raid,” he distilled the action’s military lessons:
+The description of the raid in the literature of the war is based on an essay Dayan wrote and published in 1950 in Maarakhot, the military lessons distilled as follows:

 The charge of the commando units to Lod was an action typical of fast-moving forces: a unit carrying light weapons – even if armored – is only good against light weapons.

-The number of jeeps in the commando unit, which was more than half of all the unit’s vehicles, gave it characteristics typical of the cavalry: mobility, on the one hand, and inability to act without a vehicle… on the other… There was also the powerful addition of massive firepower, which can be maintained while attacking on the move…
+The number of jeeps in the commando unit, … more than half the unit’s vehicles, gave it characteristics typical of the cavalry: mobility… and inability to act without a vehicle … There was also the powerful addition of massive firepower, maintainable while attacking on the move…

 Such a unit must seize the initiative and exploit opportunities as they emerge during the rapidly-developing action.
-Indeed, the decision to attack Lod came from a commando unit commander (albeit in coordination with the nearby infantry brigade), a mission that had not been included in the initial plan…
+Indeed, the decision to attack Lod came from a commando unit commander, …a mission not been included in the initial plan…

-Speed is typical not only of the planning but also of the action: a rapid charge replacing preliminary weakening…The speed of motion…shocks the enemy, destroys its formation, prevents it from reorganizing later on, and breaks its spirit.
+Speed is typical not only of the planning but also of the action: …The speed of motion…shocks the enemy, destroys its formation, prevents it from reorganizing later on, and breaks its spirit.

-In response to the criticism aimed at him, Dayan responded: “Such a unit cannot take time out to seize enemy positions.”
-He also referred to the controversy over the credit for the fall of Lod, and at this point seemed to take a similar line to that of Allon’s battle summary:
+Dayan responded to criticism, insisting: “Such a unit cannot take time out to seize enemy positions.”
+He also referred to the controversy over the credit for the fall of Lod, apparently agreeing with Allon’s battle summary:

 The unit’s charge at the enemy’s center – once it succeeds, it shocks and awes the enemy for a time.
 This is when the infantry can enter and do what it pleases… Had the infantry unit not come to Lod to execute the actual conquest of the city and dig into it, had there been no one to pluck the fruit of the assault and exploit the enemy’s panic, the city of Lod and its fighters might have stirred themselves into action and regrouped before long…

-Another note is necessary: although there was a classical action of this type of unit… in practice, under its conditions, this action was unusual.
+Another note is necessary: in practice, … this action was unusual.
 In this war, many units excelled in their men’s courage, self-sacrifice, and audacity.
-What set this action apart was its daytime execution and the dynamism and speed of the chain of events at the hands of a unit after almost 36 hours of nonstop fighting…
+What set this action apart was its daytime execution and the dynamism and speed of the chain of events at the hands of a unit after almost 36 hours of nonstop fighting.

-Undoubtedly, the commando raid on Lod was possible thanks to the unit’s fighting spirit.